estrizal/Cyber-Softie-Unity/README.md

 # **Cyber Softie (In Development)**
 **Made by:** *GoonShifters from Delhi Technological University*

-The game features a possession mechanic similar to that of the OG Pac-Man
+The game features a Main Character and possession mechanic similar to that of the OG Pac-Man's Enemies.

 ## **Controls**